Who were the Ancient Danites & Danaan? Part II

 Philistine Bichrome pottery, theorized to be of Sea Peoples origin.
 (CC BY-SA 3.0)

-As mentioned, the Danites allotted territory was too small.
-Their desire to expand was cut short because they had not the military means to go it alone.
+As mentioned, the Danite’s allotted territory was too small.
+Their desire to expand was cut short because they did not have the military means to go it alone.
 When the Philistines and company were making their way south, the Danites saw an opportunity.
-They joined this coalition of marauders, who were possibly led by the Philistines, in an attempt to expand territorially along the coast of southern Canaan around 1179 BCE.
-However, as this conglomerate made their way south, they attacked the Canaanite city-states subject to the Egyptians and took them.
-Afterwards, they continued south, where they engaged the Egyptian army at Djahy and were defeated.
+They joined this coalition of marauders, possibly led by the Philistines, in an attempt to expand territorially along the coast of southern Canaan around 1179 BCE.
+However, as this conglomerate made its way south, it attacked the Canaanite city-states that were subject to the Egyptians and took them.
+Afterward, they continued south, engaged the Egyptian army at Djahy, and were defeated.

 One would think that the Egyptians would have executed or enslaved the defeated forces.
 Even though the Philistines lost the battle, they won the spoils.
 Instead, Ramses III decided that since he lost his garrison in southern Canaan, he would use the Philistines to regarrison the coastal fortified cities of Ashkelon, Ashdod, and Gaza—not only to secure the land but also to secure the trade route.
 The Philistines were assigned to govern and protect a stretch of land along the coast 40 miles long (64 km) and roughly 15 miles (24 km) wide.